nol13/fuzzball.js/README.md

 Simple demo <a href="https://nol13.github.io/fuzzball.js" target="_blank">here</a> comparing some of the different scorers/options.
 API Docs <a href="https://github.com/nol13/fuzzball.js/blob/master/jsdocs/fuzzball.md" target="_blank">here</a>.

-Distance calculations based on [leven](https://github.com/sindresorhus/leven), [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein) and [js-levenshtein](https://github.com/gustf/js-levenshtein). (now using js-levenshtein unless you set the wildcard, collation, or astral symbol support options, which will use a modified version of leven instead)
+Distance calculations based on [leven](https://github.com/sindresorhus/leven), [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein) and [js-levenshtein](https://github.com/gustf/js-levenshtein). (now using js-levenshtein unless you use certain features, which will still use a modified version of leven instead)

 # Contents
  * [Installation](#installation)